rks101/egnet/README.md

 * [Enable MTA-STS and TLS reporting](https://support.google.com/a/answer/9276512) to improve email security and reporting.

+* Have you ever wondered to have a CLI for Google Workplace to manage accounts?
+Here is a simple guide for [Getting started with Google Apps Manager (GAM)](https://www.tricent.com/blog/getting-started-with-gam)

+* Google Apps Manager [GAM](https://github.com/GAM-team/GAM) and [GAM Wiki](https://github.com/GAM-team/GAM/wiki/)

 ----

 ## The One with SPF DKIM and DMARK